dharmatarha/commgame_transcripts/README.md

-# Transcription generation pipeline for CommGame experiment audio data (Hungarian)
+# Transcription generation pipeline for CommGame experiment audio data (for Hungarian)

 A pipeline for automated transcription of somewhat noisy long audio recordings.
 Our use case is a series of cognitive / neuroscience experiments focusing on human verbal interactions (CommGame project).